 We've already seen USB-C in the MacBook, which owes much of its thinness to removing all the ports, and USB-C in the Air would enable Jonathan Ive to shave a few more millimeters off the Air too

 More recently, there's been a new HP Spectre x360 featuring more USB-C ports than USB proper.
 Apple is sure to follow suit with its next round of MacBook Airs in order to properly compete amid its declining market share.

 A stylus on a MacBook?

-A recent Apple patent suggests the iPad Pro's Apple Pencil may soon be revamped with support for Apple's Magic Trackpad and possibly even the trackpads built into future iterations of its MacBooks.
+An Apple patent from July suggested the iPad Pro's Apple Pencil could soon be revamped with support for Apple's Magic Trackpad and possibly even the trackpads built into future iterations of its MacBooks.
 While it may not support the best canvas size for doodling, Apple Pencil could be useful on a Mac for document page-turning in Preview or moving objects around in Photoshop.